sass/sass/doc-src/SASS_CHANGELOG.md

 ## 3.0.0.rc.5 (Unreleased)

+### `@extend` Behavior Change

+The behavior of the `@extend` directive has been changed slightly when a selector sequence (e.g. `.foo .bar`) uses `@extend`.
+In RC 1 through 4, when a selector sequence used `@extend` and the extended selector was used as part of a sequence, every possible selector matching both of those sequences was generated.
+For example:

+    .foo .bar {@extend .bang}
+    .baz .bang {color: blue}

+would be compiled to:

+    .foo .bar, .baz .bang, .baz .foo .bar, .foo.baz .bar, .foo .baz .bar {
+      color: blue; }

+In many common cases, this produced a huge number of selectors, almost all of them not what the author intended.
+The new behavior removes most of the extra selectors that were generated, leaving only selectors that are likely to be useful.
+For details on how this works, see {file:SASS_REFERENCE.md#merging_selector_sequences the Sass reference}.

+### Bug Fixes

 * Fix a bug with quoted SassScript strings in `=`.
   Not that `=` should be used anymore, but we're trying to preserve backwards-compatibility.